-- Not Disabled: No, I am not a person with a disability
+- No, I don't have a disability

 If you believe you require a reasonable accommodation for a disability, please contact the Office of Institutional Diversity, Equity, and Affirmative Action (IDEAA) for a consultation or visit the IDEAA website at http://ideaa.georgetown.edu/ADA/.
 The office is located on Georgetown University’s campus at 37th & O Streets, NW, Suite M36 Darnall Hall, Washington, DC 20057.
 You may reach the office by phone (202-687-4798), by email (email@example.com), or you may visit in person.

 In the Military Service section, add a line for all veteran categories that apply to you (CHOOSE ALL THAT APPLY):

 - Disabled Veteran: A “disabled veteran” is (1) A veteran of the U.S. military, ground, naval or air service who is entitled to compensation (or who but for the receipt of military retired pay would be entitled to compensation) under laws administered by the Secretary of Veterans Affairs, or (2) a person who was discharged or released from active duty because of a service-connected disability.